Inevitable shift in the current global mobility environment has caused organisations and workforce to respond and adapt to these changes.

 |NSman Relief (wife) (applicable to female taxpayer only)||750|

 |Parent relief||Between 5,500 to 9,000 (per dependant)|

 |Handicapped parent relief||Between 10,000 to 14,000 (per dependant)|

 |Handicapped child relief||7,500 per child|

 |Handicapped spouse relief||5,500|

-If a donation is made to an approved institution of a public character (IPC) or the Singapore government for causes that benefit the local community, the donation can be claimed as a tax deduction against income earned in Singapore.
-Any qualifying donation made between 2016 and 2021 will enjoy a 250% tax deduction against income earned in Singapore.
+If a donation is made to any approved institution of a public character (IPC) or the Singapore government for causes that benefit the local community, the donation can be claimed as a tax deduction against income earned in Singapore.
+Any qualifying donation made between 2016 to 2023 will enjoy a 250% tax deduction against income earned in Singapore.

-Expenses wholly and exclusively incurred in the production of income are tax-deductible.
-In practice, there are only a limited amount of deductions that can be claimed against employment income.
-Employees must prove to the IRAS that the expenses incurred were necessary for performing their duties and the expenses were not reimbursed by the employer.
+Expenses wholly and exclusively incurred in the production of income are tax deductible.
+In practice, there are limited type of deductions that can be claimed against employment income.
+Employees must be able to substantiate their deduction claim to the IRAS where the expenses incurred were necessary in performing their duties and such expenses were not reimbursed by the employer.